nuxeo/nuxeo-bench-site/content/11b-documents.md

 ### Two Different Phases

-We know from our past experiences that doing a benchmark can be very time-consuming, and we decided to split the effort into 2 phases with different goals and deliverables.
+We know from our past experiences that doing a benchmark can be very time-consuming, and we decided to split the effort into two phases with different goals and deliverables.

 <img src="/images/11b/03-phases.png" alt="Phases" width="800px">